 The governor’s budget also proposes $280 million to be made available to school districts by adopting reforms to how charter schools are paid.
 Without consensus on these reforms, our public schools must still receive a boost of at least $405 million through whatever combination of funding increases and charter school reforms can be attained.
 All new investments should be distributed equitably so all school districts are provided funding to meet their most critical resource needs.

-Pennsylvania Association of School Business Officials created an interactive map to show how the basic education funding increase in the 2019-20 proposed state budget impacts each school district.
+Pennsylvania Association of School Business Officials created an interactive map to show how the basic education funding and special education funding increases in the 2020-21 proposed state budget impact each school district.

 Legislature Must Approve the Full Investment for Public Schools Proposed in Governor Wolf’s Budget